Friday, May 24, 2013

 Sports autographs have only been considered a commodity since players like Mickey Mantle, Joe DiMaggio and Ted Williams began to get small contracts from card show promoters in the early 1980s.
 Now, buying sports autographs of these late legends and others is a little more complicated.

-Now, even lesser known stars are in at least some demand by collectors.
 So how do you know the autograph is real?
 The simple answer is to get a stamp of approval from a sports autograph authenticator.
-PSA DNA, a division of Professional Sports Authenticator, is one such company.
+PSA/DNA is one such company.
 James Spence Authentication is considered another reliable firm.
-There are a couple of others who are generally knowledgeable.
+However, do your own research first.
+There are other ‘authenticators’ out there who aren’t exactly trustworthy.

 There are many autographs which carry a certificate of authenticity from so-called forensic handwriting experts who have been known to study only the autograph itself—not the signing trends or signing history of the player.
 One must take into account how a player signed his name in a certain era and also if it is even possible that the item in question matches the life and career of a player.

-But is it always necessary to spend extra on sports autograph authentication?
+Is it always necessary to spend extra on sports autograph authentication?
 The short answer is …maybe.

 If you are spending a significant amount of money for an autograph, it would probably be best to make sure it has been viewed by someone who has seen that signature before and deemed it likely to be authentic.
 That is especially true for something like Mickey Mantle autographs which have, through the years, been forged by talented con artists.